comet-dev/CometJS/README.md

 To test if your app is valid, use: ```comet test <app>```

 CometJS is simply front-end desktop development, user interaction in all (Comet's UI), and precise back-end desktop development, with plugins and apis working coherently in pure javascript in order to keep the easy workflow.
-With the back-end desktop development, CometJS is running on Chromium, with some Firefox implementations.
-Running on Firefox makes it unique, so that there is two ways running an app meets the eye.
+With the back-end desktop development, CometJS is running on Chromium, with stable-integrated Firefox implementations.
+Running on Gecko makes it unique, creating a beautiful layout, as well as a good build

 And the best parts of all are:
 - You can run apps in **Javascript**.
 - You can deploy them on a running Javascript client-side foundation.
-- All the binaries you need in one place.
+- All the binaries you need are in one place.

 ## Downloads
 [Npm install](https://www.npmjs.com/package/CometJS) CometJS and get started, but be sure you also install it's [cli](https://github.com/comet-dev/cli) as well.